glycerine/rmq/README.md

 ##Status

 The msgpack portion is solid and tested.
 The websocket portion is there, but is just a proof of concept without much polish (yet).
-Integration between is still todo.
+Integration between the two is still todo.

 ## example R session, showing the msgpack library at work